Representable tangent structures for affine schemes: Tangentoids

 \item[Zero morphism] $z\colon\N\to W$, which sends $1$ to itself;

 \item[Sum morphism] $s\colon W_2\to W$, which sends $x_1$ and $x_2$ to $x$;

 \item[Vertical lift] $l\colon W\to W\x W$, which sends $x$ to $x\x x$;

-\item[Canonical flip] $c\colon W\x W\to W\x W$, which coincides with the symmetry. \end{description} Leung then showed that a tangent structure on a category $\X$ is equivalent to a suitable strong monoidal functor $\Leung[\TT]\colon\Weil\to\End(\X)$ from a symmetric monoidal category $\Weil$ to the monoidal category of endofunctors of $\X$.
+\item[Canonical flip] $c\colon W\x W\to W\x W$, which coincides with the symmetry. \end{description} Leung then showed that a tangent structure on a category $\X$ is equivalent to a suitable strong monoidal functor $\Leung[\TT]\colon\Weil\to\End(\X)$ from the symmetric monoidal category $\Weil$ to the monoidal category of endofunctors of $\X$, which preserves a suitable class of limits.
 Concretely, the strong monoidal functor $\Leung[\TT]$ sends $W$ to the tangent bundle functor $\T$ and each structural morphism to the corresponding structural natural transformation of $\TT$.
 Leung also introduced the notion of a tangent structure \textit{internal} to a monoidal category $(\E,\x,\I)$ as a strong monoidal functor $\Leung[\TT]\colon\Weil\to(\E,\x,\I)$ which preserves suitable limits~\cite[Definition~14.2]{leung:weil-algebras}.
 By unwrapping Leung's definition, one can show that this definition is precisely equivalent to our notion of a tangentoid.

 \begin{proposition} An internal tangent structure in a monoidal category $(\E,\x,\I)$ is equivalent to a tangentoid in $(\E,\x,\I)$. \end{proposition} \begin{proof} Each internal tangent structure in $(\E,\x,\I)$ consists of a strong monoidal functor $\Leung[D]\colon\Weil\to(\E,\x,\I)$ that preserves some limit diagrams.
 In particular, $\Leung[D]$ sends $W$ to an object $D$ of $\E$, the projection $p\colon W\to\N$ to a morphism $p\colon D\to\I$, the zero morphism $z\colon\N\to W$ to a morphism $z\colon\I\to D$, the sum morphism $s\colon W_2\to W$, to a morphism $s\colon D_2\to D$, where $D_2$ must be the pullback of $p$ along itself, the vertical lift $l\colon W\to W\x W$ to a morphism $l\colon D\to D\x D$, and the canonical flip $c\colon W\x W\to W\x W$ to a morphism $c\colon D\x D\to D\x D$.
 However, since $W\x-$ induces a tangent structure on $\Weil$, $(D,p,z,s,l,c)$ satisfies the axioms of a tangentoid in $\E$.
 Conversely, each strong monoidal functor $\Leung[D]\colon\Weil\to(\E,\x,\I)$ that preserves the required limits is fully determined by the assignment of $W$ and the structural morphisms of $\Weil$. \end{proof}